sociomantic-tsunami/nessie-ui/src/Button/README.md

 Component Description
 ---------------------

-A Nessie Button component is a button with different appearences (_presentations_), a loading state and an optional icon.
+A Nessie Button component is a button with different appearences (_roles_), a loading state and an optional icon.

 Example Usage